bjbzrc/book-catalog/README.md

 # Book Catalog
 An iOS 15+ Core Data app that lets a user store books to a catalog.
+Final project for Mizzou's IT 4405: iOS App Dev class.